Rectus/openxr-steamvr-passthrough/readme.md

 This is an experimental release.
 Please be careful when using the passthrough.

 This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risk!

+Using the 3D stereo mode may induce heavy flickering on the display.
+Exercise caution if you are photosensitive.

 ### Features ###